PRASHANT-PRAJAPATI2021/OIBSIP/README.md

 OASIS Web Development Internship
 This internship includes the completion of tasks assigned by oasis infobyte.

-The tasks are included in Level - 1
+The tasks which are included in Level - 1

-1. Landing Page
+1. Landing Page -
    A landing page is one of the best web development projects for beginners.
 This project demands a foundational understanding of HTML and CSS.
 You will learn how to add columns, divide sections, arrange items, add headers, footers.
 Most importantly, you will use your creativity to make the page look impressive.
 The alignments, the padding, the color palette, boxes and all the other elements on the page require attention.
 Use CSS carefully to make sure the elements on the page do not overlap

-2. Portfolio Website
+3. Portfolio Website -
    You can create a personal portfolio with the basic skills in CSS and HTML.
 This is yet again, one of the most common projects on web development for beginners.
 In a personal portfolio, you get to show a wide range of samples and skills and add your resume.
 You can add an image at the top where you can introduce yourself; below that, you can add contact information.

-3. Temperature Converter Website
+5. Temperature Converter Website -
    The user will input a temperature in either Fahrenheit or Celsius and press a "convert" button.
 The converted temperature will then be displayed with the correct unit.

 Your UI should include four main elements: